AmigaGPU/fat-agnus/reddit_Twitch_i_only_watched_0_viewer_streamers_today_and_heres.md

 One of them is a _secondary monitor_ to drop they stream's C&C (*) on.

 ### My C&C consists of:
-- OBS prominent in center
+- OBS prominently in center
 - System monitor to have cpu / GPU loads of all processes textual and graphically displayed
 - micro windows with time, date & network info with upload download bandwidth used
 - Many MMO's dont have a time display option which you need to keep yourself hydrated